jeturcotte/raw_dwarf_meat/README.md

 * fixed up the whole 'cold' star thing across all files and languages
 * added DECEIVE, DIRK, AEGIS, KRYSS, and KEEP (noun) to all languages and symbolisms
+* added CHALCOPYRITE and BORNITE as rarer and more colurful copper/iron ore morphologies

 ## version 0.1.0